-(h) Port concession rights
+h) Port concession rights

 The Group classifies the port concession rights as intangible assets as the Group bears demand risk over the infrastructure assets.
-Substantially all of the Group's terminal operations are conducted pursuant to long-term operating concessions or leases entered into with the owner of a relevant port for terms generally between 25 and 50 years (excluding the port concession rights relating to associates and joint ventures).
+Substantially all of the Group's terminal operations are conducted pursuant to long-term operating concessions or leases entered into with the owner of a relevant port for terms generally between 25 and 50 years (excluding the port concession rights relating to equity-accounted investees).
 The Group commonly starts negotiations regarding renewal of concession agreements with approximately 5-10 years remaining on the term and often obtains renewals or extensions on the concession agreements in advance of their expiration in return for a commitment to make certain capital expenditures in respect of the subject terminal.
 In addition, such negotiations may result in the re-basing of rental charges to reflect prevailing market rates.
 However, based on the Group's experience, incumbent operators are typically granted renewal often because it can be costly for a port owner to switch operators, both administratively and due to interruptions to port operations and reduced productivity associated with such transactions.
 Port concession rights consist of:

-(i) Port concession rights arising on business combinations
+i.
+Port concession rights arising on business combinations

 The cost of port concession rights acquired in a business combination is the fair value as at the date of acquisition.
-Other port concession rights acquired separately are measured on initial recognition at cost.

-Following initial recognition, port concession rights are carried at cost less accumulated amortisation and any accumulated impairment losses (refer to note 4(k) (ii)).
-Internally generated port concession rights, excluding capitalised development costs, are recognised in the consolidated statement of profit or loss as incurred.
+Following initial recognition, port concession rights are carried at cost less accumulated amortisation and any accumulated impairment losses (refer to note 3(j)(j)).
 The useful lives of port concession rights are assessed to be either finite or indefinite.